Skip to content

 Understanding the Flow

-The example demonstrates a complete user management workflow:
+The example demonstrates a complete car management workflow with header operations:

-2. Wait for 1 second to simulate system processing
+2. Wait for system processing - 1 second delay

 Each step builds on the previous ones, showing how to: